mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 # ImageAnnotationToolV2
-## Sarcasm Annotation Tool
+### Sarcasm Annotation Tool
-A Python-based workflow for labeling text snippets as sarcastic or not using a Tkinter GUI and exporting results.
+A Tkinter GUI for labeling text as sarcastic or non-sarcastic, with undo and CSV export functionality.
+Trains a Scikit-learn logistic regression classifier on labeled texts, reporting training, validation, and test accuracies.
+Built with Python, Tkinter, SQLite (with PRAGMA foreign_keys, ON DELETE CASCADE), and Scikit-learn.

 ### Overview
-- Labels predefined text snippets as "Sarcastic", "Not Sarcastic", or "Unsure".
+- Labels text as sarcastic or non-sarcastic with a user-friendly GUI.
+- Supports undoing annotations and exporting to CSV.
-- Stores annotations in an SQLite database (`sarcasm_labels.db`).
+- Stores texts and annotations in SQLite with robust constraints.
-- Exports labeled data to CSV (`sarcasm_labels.csv`) for further analysis.
-- Built with Python, Tkinter, SQLite, and includes undo functionality.
-- Features a responsive GUI with labeling, export, and undo options.
+- Trains a text classifier to predict sarcasm using TF-IDF features.

 ### Screenshots